 Use Case Diagram Template

-Illustrate examples of interactions between personas and use cases with a use case diagram template.
+Illustrate examples of interactions between personas and use cases.

 About the Use Case Diagram Template